kh14762/chiral-impulse/README.md

 | 313   |  **seerstone**  | Talkin.net |
 | 273   | **printstone** | ICN tech |

-#### [743]["darkstone"]["Harken Trading co."]
+#### DarkStone
-  A programmed artificial caretaker that controls substation functionality.
-Linguists have spent decades attempting to decompile its image but little progress has been made. renders 3D objects. can carry long thought provoking conversations. open and close airlocks. auto-pilot vessal. log data. tablet.
+  _A programmed artificial caretaker that controls substation functionality.
+Linguists have spent decades attempting to decompile its image but little progress has been made. renders 3D objects. can carry long thought provoking conversations. open and close airlocks. auto-pilot vessal. log data. tablet_.

-  #### [313]["seerstone"]["Talkin.net"]
+  #### SeerStone
-  An optical device that can be used to communicate with other seerstones over infinte rang with zero latency.
+  _An optical device that can be used to communicate with other seerstones over infinte rang with zero latency.
   Monitors vast volumes.
   Must orbit the sphere to gain different pov.
-  Smaller stones have fixed positions** while larger ones have greater fov. dark, sphere.
+  Smaller stones have fixed positions** while larger ones have greater fov. dark, sphere_.

-  #### [273]["printstone"]["ICN tech"]
+  #### PrintStone
-  Player is equipped with a printstone.
-The relationsip between them is binding. printstone contains a set of bits that are movable only by the owning player. printstone is capable of replicating itself over a set duration. cube.
+  _Player is equipped with a printstone.
+The relationsip between them is binding. printstone contains a set of bits that are movable only by the owning player. printstone is capable of replicating itself over a set duration. cube_.

 ```
 {